-Patterson Farm is a 243-acre township-owned property located at I-95 and Mirror Lake Road – a key entrance to the township from the interstate.
+Patterson Farm is a 234-acre township-owned property located between I-295 and Mirror Lake Road – a key entrance to the township from the interstate.
 It is one of the most photographed sites of Lower Makefield.

-Patterson Farm also includes the historic Janney-Brown House and surrounding barns and property.
-This is the site for the non-profit Artists of Yardley (AOY), an art center that has over 100 artists in a full spectrum of disciplines, and offers art classes, camps, exhibits and shows.
+Patterson Farm includes the historic Janney-Brown Farmstead that contains a Georgian-style stone house, stone/frame cottage, bank barn and 6 outbuildings.
+The non-profit Artists of Yardley (AOY), an art center that has over 100 artists in a full spectrum of disciplines, leases the stone house from the township and offers art classes, camps, exhibits and shows.

 Patterson Farm also includes the 5.6-acre Satterthwaite Farmstead that contains a Federal-style frame house, bank barn and 4 outbuildings.
 A portion of this parcel is used for mulching leaves that are collected by the township.